Arrieeee/MonopolyStats/README.md

 2. Make sure you have Python 3 installed on your system.
 3. Install the required dependencies.
-You can do this by running the following command: pip install matplotlib
+You can do this by running the following command: pip install matplotlib pip install art pip install tqdm
-4. Open a terminal or command prompt and navigate to the directory where the monopoly_simulation.py file is located.
+5. Open a terminal or command prompt and navigate to the directory where the monopoly_simulation.py file is located.
-5. Run the code by executing the following command: python monopoly_simulation.py
+6. Run the code by executing the following command: python monopoly_simulation.py
-6. Follow the on-screen instructions to enter the number of rounds to simulate.
+7. Follow the on-screen instructions to enter the number of rounds to simulate.

 Warning: Potential Performance Impact